petterjuan/agentic-reliability-framework/README.md

 **OSS Edition (Apache 2.0)**

-The open-source edition of the Agentic Reliability Framework is designed for **advisory intelligence**, **incident understanding**, and **safe decision support**—not autonomous execution.
+The open-source edition of the Agentic Reliability Framework is designed for **advisory intelligence**, **incident understanding**, and **safe decision support** not autonomous execution.

 ### Core Capabilities

-*   **Reliability Event Intake**Accepts structured reliability and operational events with configurable thresholds and metadata for downstream analysis.
+*   **Reliability Event Intake** Accepts structured reliability and operational events with configurable thresholds and metadata for downstream analysis.

-*   **Multi-Stage Analysis Pipeline**Performs detection, diagnosis, and predictive reasoning to assess incident context, potential causes, and downstream risk.
+*   **Multi-Stage Analysis Pipeline** Performs detection, diagnosis, and predictive reasoning to assess incident context, potential causes, and downstream risk.

-*   **Historical Pattern Recall**Identifies similar past incidents using vector-based similarity techniques to surface precedent and comparative outcomes.
+*   **Historical Pattern Recall** Identifies similar past incidents using vector-based similarity techniques to surface precedent and comparative outcomes.

-*   **Advisory Planning Output**Produces structured, immutable remediation plans that describe _what could be done_, _why_, and _with what expected impact_—without taking action.
+*   **Advisory Planning Output** Produces structured, immutable remediation plans that describe _what could be done_, _why_, and _with what expected impact_—without taking action.

-*   **Deterministic Safety Guardrails**Applies explicit, configuration-driven policies to constrain recommendations (e.g., scope limits, restricted actions, compliance boundaries).
+*   **Deterministic Safety Guardrails** Applies explicit, configuration-driven policies to constrain recommendations (e.g., scope limits, restricted actions, compliance boundaries).

-*   **Business Impact Estimation**Estimates user, revenue, or operational impact based on event metadata and configurable models.
+*   **Business Impact Estimation** Estimates user, revenue, or operational impact based on event metadata and configurable models.

-*   **In-Memory Operation Only**Operates entirely in memory with bounded retention suitable for development, research, and evaluation use cases.
+*   **In-Memory Operation Only** Operates entirely in memory with bounded retention suitable for development, research, and evaluation use cases.

 ### 💡 How ARF OSS Adds Value Today